 Then I read that electric toothbrushes, and manual brushes with the wrong type of bristles, could be causing more harm than good if you're not brushing right, and that it could be damaging to your gums, which opens yourself up to gum disease!

-(They make my favorite teeth cleaning oil, which seems expensive but it's not bad when you realize you only need a drop or two at a time.
-I had to get used to the oil on my teeth but it only took a couple of days and now the problem is that I can't stand using anything else.)
+(They make my favorite teeth cleaning drops, which seems expensive but it's not bad when you realize you only need a drop or two at a time.
+I had to get used to the oil on my teeth but it only took a couple of days and now the problem is that I don't like using anything else.)

 The Secret to Better Brushing